i4web/sern-programming/README.md

 ## Home Page Widgets

-Access your custom widgets via your WordPress Administration panel.
+Access your custom widgets area via your WordPress Administration panel.
+Hovering over the "Appearance" menu link will display the link to access your widgets.
+Once you're in the Widgets page you can view the "Home Page" box to display your current widgets.
+You may drag and drop those to re-arrange them as you please.

 Your theme is equipped with 3 custom built widgets:

 * Github - Simple widget to display your latest Github Repos
 * Progress Bars - Displays a language and a progress bar to display your strength in that language out of 100